This Is What It's Like When Your Country Runs Out Of Water

 It’s common for families in Madagascar to have between 8 and 10 children, who are expected to help farm their land when they’re older.
 But when the drought hits, the number of mouths to feed combined with failing crops becomes a heavy burden for farmers who are also mothers.

 Haova Marie Jeanne, who lives in the village of Sampona, normally makes a living growing sweet potatoes and cassava, but hasn’t been able to harvest anything for months.
-She, a mother of eight, travels up to six hours to collect water, often times carrying her 3-month-old baby on her back.
+She, a mother of eight, travels up to six hours to collect water, often carrying her 3-month-old baby on her back.

 “People are suffering,” she said.
 “I just want the rain to come.”

-The long-term impact of these changes could cause permanent shifts to the communities in Amboasary Sud and the communities around it.
+The long-term impact of these changes could cause permanent shifts to the communities in and around Amboasary Sud.

 Daniel Silva, a spokesperson for the International Organization for Migration, told BuzzFeed News last week that the IOM conducted research on 20 of the 51 villages in southern Madagascar in July and December 2017.
 They found that out of a half million people in the region, 29,718 people had migrated outside of their villages.
 Of those, half attributed their move to the drought.
 Silva called this a considerably high rate, given the low likelihood that the numbers of people leaving would be replaced.
 Some villages have lost up to 30% of their population.